-3.8 Menus & Prices
+3.10 Menus & Prices

-- 3.8.1 The Contractor shall be responsible for providing a variety of high-quality and nutritious foods at reasonable prices at the dining facility.
+- 3.10.1 The Contractor shall be responsible for providing a variety of high-quality and nutritious foods at prices as determined by the university at the dining facility.
 The focus on increased wellness options and marketing as such should be the Contractor's constant focus.
-The following should guide menu development: - Develop innovative menus which emphasize variety, nutrition awareness, and quality. - Utilize food displays and merchandising techniques to ensure customer satisfaction. - Offer menus that complement the stature of the University integrated with the realistic need to economize on space, utilities, and labor costs. - Be responsive to changing meal trends and patron preferences. - ♦ Be able to produce the menus with the proposed staffing plans submitted by the Contractor and the equipment available on the University' premises as specified. - Distribution: The Contractor will post each week's menu one week in advance at the entrance of the cafeteria and distribute weekly menus throughout the campus and online. - Menus shall include vegetarian and Vegan entrées and ethnic specialties. - Menu prices and plan rates shall not increase without the permission of the University.
-Price increases shall not increase any higher than the Regional Food-Away-From-Home Consumer Price Index (CPI).
-All retail prices shall be competitive with results of annual local market basket comparison conducted by the Contractor. - 3.8.2 Menu Boards: For all operations, a minimum of two menu boards will be prominently displayed at the service areas.
-Descriptions of daily specials are to be graphically merchandised on 8 1⁄2" x 11" or similar card stock placed at the individual entrances to each unit. - 3.8.3 Web Page: Contractor shall maintain web pages or website linked to the University website with current and useful information for the University community.
+The following should guide menu development: - Develop innovative menus which emphasize variety, nutrition awareness, and quality. - Utilize food displays and merchandising techniques to ensure customer satisfaction. - Offer menus that complement the stature of the University integrated with the realistic need to economize on space, utilities, and labor costs. - Be responsive to changing meal trends and patron preferences. - Be able to produce the menus with the proposed staffing plans submitted by the Contractor and the equipment available on the University' premises as specified. - Distribution: The Contractor will post each week's menu one week in advance at the entrance of the cafeteria and distribute weekly menus throughout the campus and online. - Menus shall include vegetarian and Vegan entrées and ethnic specialties. - Retail and meal plan pricing will be at the sole discretion of the University. - 3.10.2 Menu Boards: For all operations, a menu board will be prominently displayed at the service areas.
+Descriptions of daily specials are to be graphically merchandised on 8 1⁄2" x 11" or similar card stock placed at the individual entrances to each unit and available electronically such as through a mobile application - 3.10.3 Web Page: Contractor shall maintain web pages or website linked to the University website with current and useful information for the University community.
 Posted items include operational hours, menus, administrative contacts and phone numbers, policies and practices (meal card, take-out, etc.), description of dining venues, and Green practices.
-This list is not meant to be all inclusive, and creative use of web technology for improving communication to the campus is highly encouraged.
+This list is not meant to be all inclusive, and creative use of web technology for improving communication to the campus is highly encouraged. - 3.10.4 Portions/Pricing: The University will set pricing and portion sizes of all items available for sale in the food facilities. - 3.10.5 Special Diets: The Contractor shall provide any medically-necessary special diets for meal plan participants when prescribed and approved in writing by a medical doctor and the University.